JD–MBA

-Other Application Options

-Many schools may not need the entirety of both law and business school applications.
-Schools, such as University of Pennsylvania have JD/MBA programs were they will directly apply to the program through either the law school or business school and use the respective schools Exam (LSAT for Law school, GMAT for business school, GRE possible replacement for both).
-Some schools offer both applying directly to the dual degree program as well as options of applying through either the university's respective law school and/or the university's respective business school such as NYU.

 By country

 Canada

-Top-ranking Canadian JD/MBA programs include a four-year JD/MBA at the University of British Columbia, University of Toronto, York University, Queen's University, the three-year JD/MBA at the University of Western Ontario and the three and a half year JD/MBA at the University of Ottawa.
+Top-ranking Canadian JD–MBA programs include a four-year JD–MBA at the University of British Columbia, University of Toronto, York University, Queen's University, the three-year JD–MBA at the University of Western Ontario and the three-and-a-half-year JD–MBA at the University of Ottawa.
 Students may apply to the joint program before matriculating to either program, or after matriculating to either law school or business school.

 United States

-Many schools in the US offer JD/MBA programs.
-There are three common lengths of time offered for JD/MBA programs: three-year, three-and-a-half-year, or four-year.
+Many schools in the US offer JD–MBA programs.
+There are three common lengths of time offered for JD–MBA programs: three-year, three-and-a-half-year, or four-year.
 All schools listed below with three- or three-and-a-half-year programs also offer a four-year option for the program.
 Schools listed under the four-year programs only offer a four-year (eight-semester) program.

 Three-year programs

 Three-year programs can usually be completed in six semesters.
 Most programs allow for two summer internships; however, some require students to take classes for at least one summer.
-Here are some schools that offer three-year JD/MBA programs:
+Here are some schools that offer three-year JD–MBA programs: